 There's even a food court-style area that has Dunkin Donuts, Pizza Hut, Chick-fil-A, and Carvel ice cream for any late-night cravings.
 That all goes along with the food they actually make which, apparently, doesn't often miss.

 Are you feeling the East Coast bias yet, everywhere else?
 James Madison, also in Virginia, has over 28 campus dining locations.
 Even if the food wasn't good, that's still great variety.

-There are plenty of Starbucks around on top of buffet-style residential restaurants, food courts, and smoothie bars.
+There are plenty of Starbucks around on top of buffet-style residential restaurants, food courts, and fresh fruit smoothie bars.
 What are you waiting for, kids?
 Go to school in Virginia!

 4. St. Olaf College

 And just like that, we leave the east coast and head to Minnesota.
 Northfield, Minnesota, to be exact.
 St. Olaf, known for its choir, appears to also be known for what those choir members are eating.
 We couldn't find too many details, but we're assuming they have some good ol' Minnesota staples like, erm...